Kangiriyanka/joe-farah/src/pages/projects/k-numbers.md

 - Using .scrollContentBackground(.hidden) in lists is nice.
 - Learning limiting digits in a TextField
 - Gamify it in an unknown future.
-- Add an accesibility label for the Korean numbers in VoiceOver.
+- Add an accessibility label for the Korean numbers in VoiceOver.
 - Remembering that I cannot underestimate even the slightest piece of functionality.
 It's a small app, but I still have to be thorough.